Skip to main content

 The final distinguishing factor, the unspecified immunoglobulin concentration, isn't so positive.
 The Immuno Colostrum product page says it contains "prized immunoglobulin-rich first milk" but says nothing about percentages.
 After reaching out to Codeage customer support, we discovered that nutrient assays aren't part of the company's testing process, and the range of immunoglobulins is anywhere from 50-150g per liter of liquid colostrum.
 Ultimately, this means that the product’s immunological efficacy isn't something we can objectively speak to.
 We greatly prefer the standardized IgG amounts from competitors, like ARMRA or WonderCow.

-Codeage Immuno Colostrum has a one-time purchase price of $49.99 and a subscription price of $42.49 (a 15% discount, the same as with WonderCow).
-A single container gives you 180 capsules; divided by the recommended serving size, the math adds up to $0.71-$1.41 per serving, with enough colostrum to last 30 days at the minimum and 60 days at the max.
+Codeage Immuno Colostrum has a one-time purchase price of $49.99.
+It used to have a subscription price of $42.49, too, but the subscription program isn’t available at the time of this writing (it’s supposed to return eventually, but no word as to when).
+A single container gives you 180 capsules; divided by the recommended serving size, the math adds up to $0.83-$1.67 per serving, with enough colostrum to last 30 days at the minimum and 60 days at the max.

 • You have 30 days to request a refund for every one-item order.